1944 Australian Post-War Reconstruction and Democratic Rights referendum: Proposed amendment

 The referendum was known as the "14 powers", or the "14 points referendum".
-It sought to give the federal government power, over a period of five years, to legislate on a wide variety of matters.
+It sought to give the federal government power, over a period of five years, to legislate on a wide variety of matters, including control over employment, profiteering and prices, and related subjects.
+The points referring to aviation, employment, marketing, trusts, corporations, combines and monopolies had previously been the subject of referendums advanced by both Labor and conservative parties that had not been carried.

 The 14 powers

-The powers the government sought to gain included:
+The powers the government sought to gain through the referendum included: